MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/personalization-csp.md

 <!-- Device-CompanyLogoUrl-Description-Begin -->
 <!-- Description-Source-DDF -->
-A http or https Url to a jpg, jpeg or png image that neeeds to be downloaded and used as the Company Logo or a file Url to a local image on the file system that needs to be used as the Company Logo.
+An http or https Url to a jpg, jpeg or png image that needs to be downloaded and used as the Company Logo or a file Url to a local image on the file system that needs to be used as the Company Logo.
 This setting is currently available for boot to cloud shared pc mode only.
 <!-- Device-CompanyLogoUrl-Description-End -->

 <!-- Device-CompanyLogoUrl-Editable-Begin -->